 In Nevada, a Notary who performs more than one notarial act for a signer at the same time may make one entry in the journal for multiple acts on one document or on similar documents.
 Nevada also permits Notaries to waive an individual's signature in the journal entry if the Notary has personal knowledge of the identity of the individual, the Notary has performed a previous notarization for the individual within the past 6 months, the individual is an employer or coworker of the Notary and the notarial act must relate to a transaction performed in the ordinary course of the individual’s business.
 In this case, the Notary would enter “known personally” in the journal to note how the individual was identified.

-Even if you are commissioned in a state where keeping a journal is optional (such as Florida) skipping a journal entry for a notarization can still cause you serious legal problems if you are named in a Notary lawsuit at a later date.
+Even if you are commissioned in a state where keeping a journal is not required (such as Connecticut) or where journals are only required if you perform remote notarizations (such as Florida) skipping a journal entry for a notarization can still cause you serious legal problems if you are named in a Notary lawsuit at a later date.
 Without a journal entry providing evidence that you performed the notarization correctly, you could be held liable for any damages stemming from problems with the notarization.

-Misconception 2) You can keep photocopied documents or IDs
+Misconception 2: You can keep photocopies of a signer’s documents or IDs

 Some Notaries ask for or make photocopies of signers’ documents or identification to supplement their journal entries, mistakenly thinking that this provides better protection for them than journal entries alone.
 In most states, Notaries should not do this because the Notary is only required to ask for information required by state law for the journal entry.
 Requesting or making photocopies is a potential breach of privacy because documents and IDs could contain sensitive personal information.